pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/27 💼 Consumers/04 💼🎭 Consumer role.md

     In offline scenarios,
     - where users carry an NFC card or a printed QR,
-    - the [Seller 💵 domain](<../../30 🫥 Agents/04 💳 Payers/01 💵🎭 Seller role.md>) takes a photo of the user with a fixed camera, and then ask the [Token's Identity 🆔 domain](<../../30 🫥 Agents/05 🆔 Identities/03 🆔🫥 Identity agent.md>) to match the [Token 🎫](<../25 🎫 Tokens/01 🎫 Token.md>) with the picture.
+    - the [Seller 💵 domain](<../../30 🫥 Agents/04 💳 Payers/01 💵🎭 Seller role.md>) takes a photo of the user with a fixed camera, and then asks the [Token's Identity 🆔 domain](<../../30 🫥 Agents/05 🆔 Identities/03 🆔🫥 Identity agent.md>) to match the [Token 🎫](<../25 🎫 Tokens/01 🎫 Token.md>) with the picture.

     ---
     <br/>